bioinfo-upch/linear-models-enzymatic-function/structural analysis/README.md

 # Geometrical descriptors

-Geometrical desriptors are distances between points the following points of interest including
+Geometrical desriptors are distances between points the following points of interest including:

-1. Alpha carbon coordinates for each residue
+1. Alpha carbon coordinates for each residue.
-2. Baricenter of the active site (D8, K96, C138) and the metal coordination site (D49, H51, H71)
+2. Baricenter of the active site (AS - D8, K96, C138) and the metal coordination site (MCS - D49, H51, H71).
-3. Point P: Point of projection of each alpha carbon on the plane of the AS or MCS
+3. Point P: Point of projection of each alpha carbon on the plane formed by the AS (D8, K96, C138) or MCS (D49, H51, H71).
-4. Point I: Point of intersection between the resulting vector of each position with respect to the alpha carbon and the plane of the AS or MCS.
+4. Point I: Point of intersection between the resulting vector of each alpha carbon and the plane formed by the AS (D8, K96, C138) or MCS (D49, H51, H71).
-5. Point T: Baricenter of the metal coordination site (D49, H51, H57, H71)
+5. Point T: Baricenter of the metal coordination site (D49, H51, H57, H71).

-For the following analysis you will need to run the scripts provided in a Linux OS.
-You need also to have installed python, R, and FORTRAN
+## I.	Distances calculation

+File: geometrical_analysis.R

+Input: A character vector containing the name (or the path) of all the PDBs to analyze.

+Outputs:
+-	HESSIAN_modif.txt
+-	eigenvectors_modif.TXT
+-	flucxyz_modif.txt
+-	eigenvalues_modif.txt
+-	centers_modif.txt
+-	beta_modif.txt